 Programs receiving FVPSA funds produce a letter on agency letterhead certifying receipt of FVPSA funding and that the funds were expended according to funding requirements.
-A sample letter is found on the CDVSA Program Reporting Forms page.
+A sample letter is found at: https://dps.alaska.gov/CDVSA/Resources/ReportingForms.

 STOP

 1) STOP Annual Progress Report